zkopru-network/blind-find/specs/blind_find_v1.md

 [SMP][smp-wiki] protocol allows two entities to compare if their secrets are the same or not, without revealing other information.

-### ECC related Values and Functions

 We modified the ECC based SMP protocol from [OTR v4][otr-spec-v4] for performance purpose.
-We use Baby Jubjub with Poseidon hash which runs efficiently in zk-SNARK, instead of the original Ed448 with SHAKE-256.
+Baby Jubjub and Poseidon hash are used due to their efficiency in zk-SNARK, instead of the original Ed448 with SHAKE-256.
 The following contents are largely referenced from [maci-crypto](https://github.com/appliedzkp/maci/blob/master/crypto/ts/index.ts) and [baby-jubjub](https://github.com/iden3/circomlib/blob/master/src/babyjub.js#L21).

-#### Constants
+### Constants
 ```typescript
 // Generator of the subgroup of Baby Jubjub curve points group.
 G: babyJub.Base8 = (